Gyldendal

-Gyldendal stopped the print version of their encyclopedia in 2006, focusing instead on selling paid subscriptions for its online encyclopedia, Den Store Danske.
+Gyldendal stopped the print version of their encyclopedia in 2006, focusing instead on selling paid subscriptions for its online encyclopedia, Den Store Danske Encyklopædi.
 By 2008 it had decided that it needed another approach to support that online site.
-Since February 2009 Gyldendal is publishing an online, subscription-free encyclopedia.
+In February 2009 Gyldendal began publishing the encyclopedia online using a subscription-free advertising model.
+In 2017 the online encyclopedia was closed and in 2020 its contents were included in Lex, another online encyclopedia.